 Step 6: Apply for Guernsey’s Citizenship

-Interestingly enough, Guernsey citizenship is considered to be British by most measures.
+Interestingly enough, Guernsey’s citizenship is considered to be British by most measures.
 So, if you think that you would like to apply for citizenship, you’d be getting a British passport, in essence.

 You will become eligible to apply for citizenship in Guernsey after six years of living on the island.
 The clock starts ticking after you first enter the country as an investor or an entrepreneur.

-You must spend no more than 450 days away from the island (or the UK) over the preceding five-year period (your temporary residence years), and no more than 90 days in the year preceding your citizenship application (first year of your Guernsey permanent residence).
+You must spend no more than 450 days away from the island (or the UK) over the preceding five-year period (your temporary residence years) and no more than 90 days in the year preceding your citizenship application (the first year of your Guernsey permanent residence).